The Hilbert symbol in the Hodge standard conjecture: Main statements

+Now by \cite[Corollary 1.3]{MR4015230}, there is a CM field $L_i$ acting on $\mathfrak{h}^{t}(\tilde{S}_i)$ with the property that the $\mathbb{Q}$-dimensions of $L_i$ and $H^{2,t}(\tilde{S}_i)$ are the same.
+Hence, after extending the scalars to $\overline{\mathbb{Q}}$, the motive $\mathfrak{h}^{t}(\tilde{S}_i)$ decomposes into a sum of motives of rank one, see \cite[Proposition 6.6]{MR4199442}.
+By the Künneth formula, such a decomposition in motives of rank one holds true for the whole motive of $X$, see \cite[Proposition 6.7(1)]{MR4199442}.
+By taking the orbits under the Galois action on the coefficients, we can descend such a decomposition into a decomposition with $\QQ$-coefficients, see \cite[Proposition 6.7(2)]{MR4199442}.
+Notice that the factors are not anymore of rank one in general but the decomposition is orthogonal, hence it is enough to work with a single factor $M$.

-\begin{cor} Let $X=S_1\times \ldots \times S_m$ be the product of K3 surfaces over finite fields, $L_i$ be an hyperplane section induced by a CM lifting of $S_i$, {\itshape cf.} \cite{MR4241794}, and let $L=\oplus_i p^*_i L_i$ be the induced hyperplane section on $X$.
-Let $n \leq \dim(X)/2 =m$ be any integer and $(s_+,s_-)$ be the signature of the quadratic form $q_{X,L,n}$ from Definition $\ref{def intro}$, then $s_-$ is divisible by four. \end{cor} \begin{dem} Similar to the case of abelian varieties. \end{dem} \begin{remark} There are probably other varieties to which Theorem \ref{mainthm} can be applied.
-As already mentioned in Remark \ref{rem hypo}, all varieties over finite fields should have a CM lifting.
+Assume that $M_{/_{k}}$ contains an algebraic class which is nonzero modulo numerical equivalence (otherwise the factor has no interest for the quadratic form $q_{X,L,n}$).
+Then $M$ satisfies the hypothesis \eqref{mainthm:1} of Theorem \ref{mainthm}, see \cite[Proposition 6.8]{MR4199442}.
+By construction the hypotheses \eqref{mainthm:2} and \eqref{mainthm:3} are verified for the motives $\mathfrak{h}^{t}(\tilde{S}_i)$ and one can check that they are stable under the tensor operations above.
+Finally the hypothesis \eqref{mainthm:4} comes from the Hodge--Riemann bilinear relations.
+We can then apply Theorem \ref{mainthm} and deduce the desired conclusion for the factor $M$. \end{dem} \begin{remark} There are probably other varieties to which Theorem \ref{mainthm} can be applied.
+As already mentioned in Remark \ref{rem hypo}, all motives over a finite field should be of abelian type, hence they should have a CM lifting \cite{MR1265538}.
 Some other examples for which this is known are cubic Fermat hypersurfaces \cite{MR552586}.
 In order to apply Theorem \ref{mainthm} to them one has to check that the decomposition induced by the CM action is orthogonal with respect to the quadratic form $q_{X,L,n}$.
 Similarly, one might try to study Kummer varieties or the Hilbert scheme of points on a K3. \end{remark}